What is a planned gift?

 Planned giving is above all a gesture that comes from the heart.
 However, it is important to be informed about the tax regulations which will be applied.
 The more structured your planned gift is, the greater its impact.

 Below, you will find succinct definitions of each of the main types of planned donations.
-We recommend that you contact a legal or financial advisor for more information.
+We recommend that you contact a legal or financial advisor (notary, lawyer, financial planner, accountant) for help in choosing the type of donation that meets your needs and those of your family.

 Once you secure the well-being of your family and friends, you may choose to include in your will a significant donation to one or many charitable organizations.
 If important changes occur in your life, you can always modify your will according to your situation.